The Year End Is Fast Approaching. Is It Time For Your Firm’s Law Practice Management Review?

 As your “weakest link,” your employees may not know that a mistake has been made, or may be afraid to tell you.
 As your firm evolves, your processes and systems also require proper maintenance and updates, including ongoing employee training and retraining.
 Small deviations can compound causing big problems over time, and a periodic review can help you avoid business or professional death by a thousand cuts.

-A Practice Management Review will uncover ways that your firm can operate more efficiently.
+A practice management review will uncover ways that your firm can operate more efficiently.
 You’ll catch problems before grievances, incidents, or claims occur.
-You might be fortunate enough to uncover a situation that requires proactive reporting and claim repair.
+You might be fortunate enough to uncover a situation that requires proactive reporting to your carrier and claim repair by outside counsel.
 Some insurance carriers offer a premium discount for this type of practice management audit, so ask your current carrier or use our audit Letter of Completion to apply for new or better coverage from another carrier.

-The Best Time to Audit Your Practice – Today
+The Best Time To Review Your Practice – Today

 There are several ways to accomplish this review.
 You can do it yourself, although be sure to document your self-audit procedures ahead of time.
-The GA Bar also offers two levels of consultations under the Law Practice Management Program, or you can hire a neutral third party like Chandler Law to conduct a detailed review of your business systems, policies, and procedures.
+Some state bars associations also offer two levels of consultations under what is often called their Law Practice Management Program, or you can hire a neutral outside firm to conduct a detailed review of your business systems, policies, and procedures.
 Here are the best times to do this:

 - Several months before insurance renewal – Show a clean bill of health.